 Campus Security Authorities (CSAs), as defined by the Clery Act, have an obligation to report allegations of Clery Act defined crimes of which they are aware.

-These crime allegations should be reported to the Delta College Public Safety certain Delta College personnel in addition to all DCDPS employees.
-A Campus Security Authority is defined as an official of Delta College who has significant responsibility for student and campus activities, and includes but is not limited to, coaches, student organization advisors, and those involved in student discipline or campus judicial proceedings.
+These crime allegations should be reported to the Delta College Public Safety Department.
+In the event of an allegation of sexual misconduct, the Title IX Coordinator will also be informed.
+The Clery Act definition of a campus security authority includes certain Delta College personnel in addition to all DCDPS employees.
+In addition to all DCDPS employees and the College Title IX Coordinator, a Campus Security Authority is defined as an official of Delta College who has significant responsibility for student and campus activities, and includes but is not limited to, coaches, student organization advisors, and those involved in student discipline or campus judicial proceedings.
 The intent of including non-law enforcement personnel as campus security authorities is to acknowledge that many individuals, and students in particular, are hesitant about reporting crimes to the police, but may be more inclined to report incidents to other College-affiliated individuals.
 Crimes may be reported confidentially to CSAs for inclusion in the annual security report.
 Individuals, including CSA's, should report crimes immediately to the Delta College Public Safety Department or the Title IX Coordinator for the purposes of having the incident assessed for a timely warning notice or emergency notification and for the purpose of annual statistical disclosure